iamveso/swap-service-challenge/README.md

 5. Go to localhost:8000/graphql to view the graphql endpoints and localhost:8000/graph/image to see a visual representation of the graph constructed from the data

 # ARCHITECTURE #
 Overall the project has a very simple architecture.
-The core functionality is placed in an "app" with 6 files in total, each handling a specific aspect of the overall solution.
+The core functionality is placed in an "app" with each file handling a specific aspect of the overall solution.
 Then there is the main.py file that lives outside the app folder together with other files listed out in this section

 # main.py
 Handles initialization and running the application.
 Background processes, fastapi init and strawberry  are all handled here. it is important for this file ot remain small and easily readable